Niurka Marcos

-Niurka Marcos Calle is a Cuban-Mexican singer, dancer, actress, and vedette.
+Niurka Marcos Calle (born 24 November 1967) is a Mexican vedette, actress, dancer and singer.

 Personal life

 Marcos was born in Havana, Cuba to Carmelo Marcos, a Cuban navy major, and Salustiana "Celeste" Calle, a housewife.
 She has five siblings: Martha, Maribel, Thomas, María del Carmen, and Ernesto.

-In 2003 Marcos dated actor Bobby Larios.
-They subsequently married, but that marriage ended in divorce.
-Marcos was then married to Yanixán Texido in 2007.
-The couple separated in May 2009 and on February 6, 2011, they divorced.
+In 2003, Marcos dated actor Bobby Larios.
+They subsequently married, but their marriage ended in divorce.
+Marcos then married Yanixán Texido in 2007.
+The couple separated in May 2009, and on February 6, 2011, they divorced.

 She was part of the first group of foreigners naturalized by President Vicente Fox, and has three Mexican-born children: Itzcoatl "Kiko", Romina, and Emilio.

 In 2018, Marcos stated in an interview that her mother had died.